Benozo/conduit/README.md

 ![Conduit Banner](ConduitBanner.png)

+> **⚠️ BETA SOFTWARE WARNING**
+> Conduit is currently in **beta development**.
+The **MCP server core functionality is stable** and ready for general use with MCP clients (VS Code Copilot, Cline, Claude Desktop).
+However, **LLM integration, Agent framework, and Swarm features are experimental** and still undergoing testing.
+Use these advanced features with caution in production environments.
+Please report issues and provide feedback to help improve the project.

 Conduit is a versatile, embeddable MCP (Model Context Protocol) server implementation in Go that supports both standalone and library usage.
 It provides dual protocol support (stdio for MCP clients and HTTP/SSE for web applications) and comes with a comprehensive set of tools for text manipulation, memory management, and utility functions.

 ## Universal MCP Compatibility